Kamauu

-Kamau Mbonisi Kwame Agyeman, known professionally by his stage name, KAMAUU (formerly KAMAU and brother KAMAU), is an American singer and rapper based in Brooklyn, New York City.
+Kamau Mbonisi Kwame Agyeman, known professionally by his stage name, Kamauu (stylized as KAMAUU, and formerly KAMAU and brother KAMAU), is an American singer and rapper.
 He released his debut EP, A Gorgeous Fortune, in 2016.
-His most recent project, an EP called TheKAMAUU-CASSETTE: MíXD GRēēNS, came out in July 2019 on Atlantic Records.

 Early life and education

-Kamau Mbonisi Kwame Agyeman was born in Washington, D.C. and grew up in Prince George's County, Maryland.
+Kamau Mbonisi Kwame Agyeman was born on February 2, 1991, in Washington, D.C. and grew up in Prince George's County, Maryland.
 His parents introduced him and his two siblings to music at a young age.
 His older brother is a fellow musician who goes by the stage name, Nkō Khélí.
 As a child, Agyeman attended school at the Ujamaa Shule in Washington which is described as the "oldest completely independent Afrikan-centered school in the United States".
 While at the school, he was exposed to a variety of traditional African instruments like the djembe, and he studied African music, history, and culture.
 In 2009, he moved to Brooklyn, New York where he began attending the Pratt Institute to study film.
 While at Pratt, he met other musicians and artists and was introduced to the artist collective, BiGCiTYBiGCiTY.
 Members of the collective helped him hone his musical skills.
-He later graduated from Pratt in 2014.
-Though he was born in DC he is a NY based artist with highly experimental sound.
+He later graduated from Pratt in 2014 with a BA in Film.